robmarkcole/HASS-SigFox/README.md

 5. Click on 'new' and create new access entry.

 Note that you can adjust the data refresh rate by [setting](https://home-assistant.io/docs/configuration/platform_options/#scan-interval) the `scan_interval` in the above config.

-## Payload
-It is recommended that you configure your SigFox device to send JSON formatted data in the payload.
-For example, I am using a micropython board and sending the time in the payload `{time:1151}`.
-In Home-Assistant my sigfox sensor is named `sigfox_4d30a7` and I can access the time in the payload using the template `{{states.sensor.sigfox_4d30a7.state.time}}`.
-I created a template sensor with the following config:

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-SigFox/blob/master/images/usage.png" width="500">